toddledev/documentation/docs/15-packages/02-managing-packages/index.md

 # Managing packages
 Once you've found packages that enhance your project, you can easily install, update, and manage them.

+# Installing packages
 ::: warning
 missing installed package view image -> which packages like confetti?
 :::

-# Installing packages
 Add a package to your project by:
-- Clicking the install button next to a package in the left panel
+1. Clicking the install button next to a package in the left panel or
-- Using the install button in the top-right corner of the package details page
+2. Using the install button in the top-right corner of the package details page

 Once installed, package's components, actions, and formulas become available throughout your project:
 - **Components** appear in the element catalog under `Components`